• About

 How to Care for Coleus

-Coleus is a pretty hardy annual.
-Plant it in part-shade to shade (except for those varieties that are more sun tolerant) to ensure the best color of the leaves.
 It’s disease resistant, so it will perform well.
-To get the most out of the plant, pinch of shoots to encourage wider, denser foliage rather than tall plants (pinching encourages branching).
-When the flowers bloom in summer, cut them off to keep the plant looking good.
+To get the most out of the plant, pinch off any shoots to encourage wider, denser foliage rather than tall plants (pinching encourages branching).

 Looking for other shade-loving plants?
 Check out my article ‘10 Plants for Shade Gardens.’